 - Pebrots del piquillo: sweet peppers stuffed with brandade (a mixture of salt cod and olive oil).

 If you’re going to spend just one day in Tossa de Mar we recommend you to take the Southern path and to visit the Old Town.

 As we wanted to be close to a cove to watch the sunrise over the sea, we chose to spend the night at Camping Pola, just next to Cala Pola.
 We brought our tent, and we rent the pitch.
 The price was around 20€/night with parking included.
 The camping has 2 bars, 2 restaurants, a supermarket and a swimming pool.

 When is the best time to go to Tossa

-During the summer months it’s when Tossa de Mar comes alive.
-People swimming at the beach, eating and drinking in the restaurants’ terraces and taking a walk around the city center.
-That’s why from June to September is a good time to come here.
+During the summer months, Tossa de Mar comes alive.
+People are swimming at the beach, eating and drinking in the restaurants’ terraces, and walking around the city centre.
+That’s why from June to September is an excellent time to come here.
 If it’s possible, avoid August as it’s the most crowded month and it might even be too hot during the day to take a walk.
-For us, June and September are the best months as it’s a bit quieter and cooler.
+For us, June and September are the best months as it’s a bit quieter and not that hot.

 Tossa de Mar is not far from either Girona or Barcelona.
 How can you get there?

-- By car: Tossa de Mar is one of the Costa Brava’s beaches that is closest to Barcelona and Girona.
-That makes it ideal for either a day trip or a weekend trip, if you want to escape the hustle and bustle of the big cities.
-From Barcelona, you need to drive 1 h 30 min to be in Tossa de Mar, whereas from Girona it’s only 50 mins.
+- By car: Tossa de Mar is one of Costa Brava’s beaches closest to Barcelona and Girona.
+That makes it ideal for either a day trip or a weekend trip if you want to escape the hustle and bustle of the big cities.
+From Barcelona, you need to drive 1 h 30 min to be in Tossa de Mar, whereas Girona is only 50 mins.